 Contributions to ESMValCore should be covered by unit tests.
 Have a look at the existing tests in the tests directory for inspiration on how to write your own tests.
 If you do not know how to start with writing unit tests, ask the @ESMValGroup/tech-reviewers for help by commenting on the pull request and they will try to help you.
-To check which parts of your code are covered by tests, open the file test-reports/coverage_html/index.html and browse to the relevant file.
-It is also possible to view code coverage on Codacy (click the Files tab) and CircleCI (open the tests job and click the ARTIFACTS tab).
+It is also recommended that you have a look at the pytest documentation at some point when you start writing your own tests.